Fridays with Vicky 88

 I realized though that if I was going to make some decent money, I had to start targeting high ticket items as well.

-It will take me just as long to write a product review that promote a stove for $3000 as it will promoting a blender for $50.
+It will take me just as long to write a product review that promotes a stove for $3000 as it will promoting a blender for $50.

 The commission difference: